 However, for some, sleep in itself is a struggle and these people are termed insomniacs in medical terms.

 Addicted to beverages containing caffeine like coffee, encourages disturbed sleep patterns.

-So, here comes barley tea saving the day if you are looking for non-caffeine beverages.
+So, here comes barley tea bags saving the day if you are looking for non-caffeine beverages.

-The science behind this is the GABA (gamma-aminobutyric acid) in barley tea that acts as an inhibitory neurotransmitter, and thereby, enhances deep sleep.
+The science behind this is the amino acid GABA (gamma-aminobutyric acid) in roasted barley that acts as an inhibitory neurotransmitter, and thereby, enhances deep sleep.

 Besides, the sleep hormone called melatonin is also found in dense quantities in Barley making it a sleep inducer.